Staunch Representation In Federal Narcotics Cases

 Sentencing Federal Drug Crimes

-Subsection C has a sentence range from 0 to 20 years in prison if the person has never been convicted of a crime.
-If a person has previously been convicted of a felony drug crime, then the range is from 0 to 30 years in prison.
-If a person has two previous felony drug convictions, then they must receive a life sentence irrespective how the weight of the drugs he possesses.
+Subsection C has a sentence range from zero to 20 years in prison if the person has never been convicted of a crime.
+If a person has previously been convicted of a felony drug crime, then the range is from zero to 30 years in prison.
+If a person has two previous felony drug convictions, then they must receive a life sentence irrespective of the weight of the drugs he possesses.

 Conspiracy Drug Crimes

-An important point to remember when it comes to federal drug cases is that 21 U.S.C.
-846 states that a person faces the same penalties if the government can prove that the person is involved in a conspiracy with the others who actually possess or distribute the drugs.
 Therefore, a person can go to jail even if they never touched a drug in their life.
 All the evidence has to show is that the person made an agreement to violate the narcotics laws of the United States with another person and someone else who is in that same conspiracy is arrested in possession of the drugs.
-If that person has over one kilogram of heroin, then everyone in the conspiracy can be found guilty under 41 U.S.C.
-841(b)(1)(A) as long as the government can prove the existence of the conspiracy and the individual members’ involvement in the conspiracy.
-At that point, everyone can go to jail for lengthy periods of time.